axonops/axonops-cassandra-containers/charts/README.md

 ## Overview

-AxonOps is a comprehensive monitoring, management, and operations platform for Apache Cassandra and compatible databases.
+AxonOps is a comprehensive monitoring, management, and operations platform for [Apache Cassandra](https://axonops.com/cassandra-overview-axonops) and [Apache Kafka](https://axonops.com/kafka-overview).
 These Helm charts enable you to deploy and manage the complete AxonOps stack on-premises in your Kubernetes environment.

-The AxonOps platform consists of several components that work together to provide monitoring, alerting, backup/restore capabilities, and cluster management for your Cassandra infrastructure.
+The AxonOps platform consists of several components that work together to provide monitoring, alerting, backup/restore capabilities, and cluster management for your Apache Cassandra and Apache Kafka infrastructure.

 ## Architecture